Akshittyagi02/face-recognition-attendance-monitoring-system/README.md

-please change the all path's according to you
+please change all path's according to you